SFML/imgui-sfml/README.md

 Using ImGui-SFML in your code
 ---

 - Call `ImGui::SFML::Init` and pass your `sf::Window` + `sf::RenderTarget` or `sf::RenderWindow` there.
 You can create your font atlas and pass the pointer in Init too, otherwise the default internal font atlas will be created for you.
+Do this for each window you want to draw ImGui on.
 - For each iteration of a game loop:
     - Poll and process events:

         ```cpp
         sf::Event event;
         while (window.pollEvent(event)) {
-            ImGui::SFML::ProcessEvent(event);
+            ImGui::SFML::ProcessEvent(window, event);
             ...
         }
         ```

     - Call `ImGui::SFML::Update(window, deltaTime)` where `deltaTime` is `sf::Time`.
-You can also pass mousePosition and displaySize yourself instead of passing the window.
+You can also pass `mousePosition` and `displaySize` yourself instead of passing the window.
     - Call ImGui functions (`ImGui::Begin()`, `ImGui::Button()`, etc.)
     - Call `ImGui::EndFrame` after the last `ImGui::End` in your update function, if you update more than once before rendering. (e.g. fixed delta game loops)
     - Call `ImGui::SFML::Render(window)`

-- Call `ImGui::SFML::Shutdown()` after `window.close()` has been called
+- Call `ImGui::SFML::Shutdown()` **after** `window.close()` has been called
+    - Use `ImGui::SFML::Shutdown(window)` overload if you have multiple windows.
+After it's called one of the current windows will become a current "global" window.
+Call `SetCurrentWindow` to explicitly set which window will be used as default.

-**If you only draw ImGui widgets without any SFML stuff, then you'll have to call window.resetGLStates() before rendering anything.
+**If you only draw ImGui widgets without any SFML stuff, then you'll might need to call window.resetGLStates() before rendering anything.
 You only need to do it once.**

 Example code
 ----